LogoLogo

 Service Connector

-The platform GUI provides a utility called a Service Connector to sync data between the platform's cloud-hosted data store and a user's local machine, which can be your computer or server.
-This small piece of software will allow you to securely upload data or download results using TLS 1.2.
-The connector makes 2 connections:
+ICA provides a Service Connector, which is a small program that runs on your local machine to sync data between the platform's cloud-hosted data store and your local computer or server.
+The Service Connector securely uploads data or downloads results using TLS 1.2.
+In order to do this, the Connector makes 2 connections:

-• A control connection, which the Connector uses to get its configuration info from the platform, and to update the platform about its activities
+• A control connection, which the Connector uses to get configuration information from the platform, and to update the platform about its activities

-• A connection towards the storage node, used to upload sample data to Illumina, or download results files to you
+• A connection towards the storage node, used to transfer the actual data between your local or network storage and your cloud-based ICA storage.

 This Connector runs in the background, and configuration is done in the Illumina Connected Analytics (ICA) platform, where you can add upload and download rules to meet the requirements of the current project and any new projects you may create.